 How does ASCE define transportation?

 Transportation refers to the movement of people and goods on a built network made up of aviation infrastructure, bridges, ports, inland waterways, rail, roads, and transit facilities.
-These assets form vital lifelines, allowing people to travel to work, school, and healthcare services and helping goods reach commercial hubs.
+These assets form vital lifelines, allowing people to travel to work, school, and healthcare services and helping goods reach commercial destinations.

 Related ASCE policy statements

-- PS149 - Intermodal transportation systems
+- PS 149 - Intermodal transportation systems

-- PS218 - Improvement and maintenance of ports harbors and waterways
+- PS 218 - Improvement and maintenance of ports harbors and waterways

-- PS445 - Aviation transportation program
+- PS 445 - Aviation transportation program

-- PS494 - Public transportation
+- PS 454 - Intelligent transportation systems

-- PS454 - Intelligent transportation systems
+- PS 494 - Public transportation

-- PS521 - Rail infrastructure investment
+- PS 521 - Rail infrastructure investment

 Talking points